Outer Ring Road, Chennai: Segment I

 The Segment I extends from GST Road (Vandalur) to NH48 (Nazarethpettai) covering a distance of 19.7 km.
 The development covers an area of about 265.38 Hectares.

 Segment II

-The Segment II extends from NH48 (Nazarethpettai) to CTH Road (Pattabiram) covering a distance of 9.5 km.
+The Segment II extends from NH48 (Nazarethpettai) to CTH Road (Nemilichery) covering a distance of 9.5 km.
 The development covers an area of about 140.9 Hectares.

 Phase II

 The Phase 2 covers a distance of 33.1 km.
+Chennai Outer Ring Road Phase-II was inaugurated in 9 February 2021.

 Segment III

-The Segment III extends from CTH Road (Pattabiram) to GNT Road (Redhills) covering a distance of 18.8 km.
+The Segment III extends from CTH Road (Nemilichery) to GNT Road (Redhills) covering a distance of 18.8 km.
 The development covers an area of about 258.02 Hectares.

 Planned Developments (PPP mode)

 Price Waterhouse Coopers (PWC) has done a micro market study on the development of 50 m along the road.
 It has suggested that the components of the development could include a 5-star hotel, retail segments – including an "auto main street" where the ORR connects industrial suburbs that house automobile giants such as Hyundai, Ford and Renault Nissan – and facilities like multiplex, residential, hospital, commercial, warehouse and green spaces.
 Developers would be identified through open competitive bidding for these projects.